 Chengdu Sichuan, China Travel Guide

 Chengdu holds the title of a UNESCO City of Gastronomy.
-Its Sichuan cuisine, one of China's "Eight Great Cuisines," draws recognition for bold Mala (numbing and spicy) flavors.
+Its Sichuan cuisine, one of The people's the nation of china's "Eight Great Cuisines," draws recognition for bold Mala (numbing and spicy) flavors.

 Historically, spice use evolved partly to counter dampness in the region's humid climate.
 The food mirrors centuries of adaptation and innovation.